 "I am your friend.
 There will be more machines coming after you.
 We need to leave."

 He strains to understand the voice, but it is too muffled for him to recognize the voice.

 "Give me your belt."
 John tells her.
-She is wearing a long belt that wraps at least twice around its waist, holding close to its body what otherwise would be a rather loose fitting leather jacket.
+She is wearing a long belt that wraps at least twice around her waist, holding close to its body what otherwise would be a rather loose fitting leather outfit.

 The motorcyclist removes its belt and hands it to John.
 He takes it and walks over to where he destroyed the endo's.
 Using his rifle he blasts the head off each one.

 "You are wasting time collecting trophies."
 The motorcyclist admonishes him.